mhdpasha/image-editor/README.md

 or you can Download it via Zip

 - Run it via Live Server Extension (Visual Studio Code)
-- Choose your image with button on below
+- Choose your image with "Choose Image" button on below
 - Edit freely as you like

 ## Color Reference